GovReady/hyperEVR/README.md

 ### From the command line

-hyperGRC includes a command-line tool to generate a partial system security plan in Markdown format.
+hyperEVR includes a command-line tool to generate a partial system security plan in Markdown format.
 The tool concatenates all of the control narratives in an OpenControl system repository, adding headings and control descriptions.

 For example, to generate a system security plan for the example application stored in this repository, run:

-	python3 -m hypergrc.ssp -d example/agencyapp
+	python3 -m hyperevr.ssp -d example/agencyapp

 The system security plan is printed to the console.
 It will look like: